-Google announced today in a blog post that following trials, its FLoC initiative is being retired in favor of "Topics, a new Privacy Sandbox proposal for interest-based advertising".
+Google announced today that its FLoC initiative is being retired in favor of "Topics, a new Privacy Sandbox proposal for interest-based advertising".

 Here is my precis of Google's description of how Topics will work: